Bentonville, Arkansas Short-Term Rental Market Analysis

 Visitor Profile

-Bentonville, Arkansas, attracts approximately 3.5 million visitors annually, making it a vibrant hub for tourism in the region.
-The visitor demographic is diverse, with a significant portion comprising families and millennials, who are drawn to the area’s rich cultural heritage and outdoor activities.
-The primary reasons for visiting include exploring the Crystal Bridges Museum of American Art, engaging in outdoor recreation, and attending various festivals and events.
-The economic impact of tourism in Bentonville is substantial, contributing millions to the local economy and supporting numerous jobs in hospitality and service sectors.
-As tourism dollars soar to all-time highs, Bentonville is poised for continued growth in its tourism market, according to the local tourism bureau (https://www.visitbentonville.com/articles/post/2023-tourism-growth/).
+Bentonville, Arkansas, has emerged as a vibrant tourism destination, attracting approximately 1.5 million visitors annually.
+The visitor demographic is diverse, with a significant portion being families and outdoor enthusiasts, as well as art and culture aficionados drawn to the city’s rich offerings.
+The primary purposes for visiting include exploring the renowned Crystal Bridges Museum of American Art, engaging in outdoor activities, and attending various festivals and events.
+The economic impact of tourism in Bentonville is substantial, contributing millions to the local economy and supporting numerous jobs in the hospitality sector.

-Bentonville, Arkansas, attracts approximately 3.5 million visitors annually, making it a vibrant hub for tourism in the region.
-The visitor demographic is diverse, with a significant portion comprising families and millennials, who are drawn to the area’s rich cultural heritage and outdoor activities.
-The primary reasons for visiting include exploring the Crystal Bridges Museum of American Art, engaging in outdoor recreation, and attending various festivals and events.
-The economic impact of tourism in Bentonville is substantial, contributing millions to the local economy and supporting numerous jobs in hospitality and service sectors.
-As tourism dollars soar to all-time highs, Bentonville is poised for continued growth in its tourism market, according to the local tourism bureau (https://www.visitbentonville.com/articles/post/2023-tourism-growth/).
+Bentonville, Arkansas, has emerged as a vibrant tourism destination, attracting approximately 1.5 million visitors annually.
+The visitor demographic is diverse, with a significant portion being families and outdoor enthusiasts, as well as art and culture aficionados drawn to the city’s rich offerings.
+The primary purposes for visiting include exploring the renowned Crystal Bridges Museum of American Art, engaging in outdoor activities, and attending various festivals and events.
+The economic impact of tourism in Bentonville is substantial, contributing millions to the local economy and supporting numerous jobs in the hospitality sector.

 Top Attractions